ucsdlib/damspas/CONTRIBUTING.md

 # How to Contribute

-## UCSD Development Team
+## UCSD Library Development Team
 For small changes, UCSD developers can work on the develop branch directly, if need be.
-If a significant update is needed, or a new feature is being developed, please use the following process for Pull Request.
+If a significant update is needed, or a new feature is being developed, please use the following process for creating a new Pull Request.

 1. Create a feature branch for new work.
 2. Push commits to the feature branch, with appropriate test coverage (and tests passing).